The Charles County Sheriff’s Office is the largest full-service law enforcement agency in Maryland.

 Email: IversH@ccso.us

-• The Persons Crimes Section, commanded by Lieutenant Anthony Celia, includes the Major Crimes, Special Victims, Robbery, and Forensic Science Units:
+- Persons Crimes Section: Commanded by Lieutenant Anthony Celia, includes the Major Crimes, Special Victims, and Robbery Units:

-• The Major Crimes Unit investigates homicides, deaths, shootings, stabbings, life-threatening assaults, cold cases, missing persons, and the rare occurrences of police-involved shootings.
+- Major Crimes Unit investigates homicides, deaths, shootings, stabbings, life-threatening assaults, cold cases, missing persons, and rare police-involved shootings.

-• The Special Victims Unit (SVU) investigates rapes, sexual assaults, physical and sexual child abuse, and the exploitation of the elderly.
-The circumstances of these investigations can be difficult and very emotional for detectives.
+- Special Victims Unit (SVU) investigates rapes, sexual assaults, child abuse, and exploitation of the elderly.

 Email: CeliaA@ccso.us

-• The Property Crimes Section, commanded by Lieutenant Erica Budd, investigates property and financial crimes; analyzes crime trends; and provides services to crime victims.
-It consists of the Financial Crimes Unit, Auto Theft Detail, and Victim Services Unit:
+- Property Crimes Section: Commanded by Lieutenant Erica Budd, investigates property and financial crimes, analyzes trends, and provides services to victims.
+Includes Financial Crimes Unit, Auto Theft Detail, and Victim Services Unit:

-• The Financial Crimes Unit investigates fraud schemes, identity theft, and embezzlement.
+- Financial Crimes Unit investigates fraud, identity theft, and embezzlement.

-• The Victim Services Unit works with local, state and regional agencies including the Center for Abused Persons, the Center for Children, the Criminal Injuries Compensation Board, and Victims Information and Notification Everyday (VINE) to ensure victims understand their rights and have access to counseling and compensation.
+- Victim Services Unit works with local, state, and regional agencies to ensure victims understand their rights and access counseling/compensation.

 Email: BuddE@ccso.us

-• The Forensic Science Section (FSS), commanded by Deputy Director Noelle Gehrman, is comprised of a Quality Assurance Manager, Forensic Science Technicians, and Latent Print Specialists who provide critical support to patrol officers and detectives by processing crime scenes and analyzing evidence.
+- Forensic Science Section (FSS): Commanded by Deputy Director Noelle Gehrman, includes Quality Assurance Manager, Forensic Science Technicians, and Latent Print Specialists who process crime scenes and analyze evidence.

 Email: GehrmanN@ccso.us